 Whilst the rest of the economy has leapt forward to embrace digitalisation, transport has remained largely analogue.
 The internal combustion engine, a workhorse from the 19th century, stills powers virtually all vehicles using oil that chokes our cities and heats the planet.

-Question for Written Answer to the Commission (Rule 130) by Carolina Punset (ALDE) regarding ‘Banning polluting vehicles from cities and encouraging the use of electric vehicles’.
+Answer given by Ms Bieńkowska on behalf of the Commission to a question (Rule 130) by Carolina Punset (ALDE) regarding ‘Banning polluting vehicles from cities and encouraging the use of electric vehicles’.